With successful launch, Kim and allies cement rule in North Korea

 Ju is among the North's most heavily sanctioned individuals, personally named in several government blacklists.

-"His rise coincided with the escalation of pace in the North's missile and nuclear programs," said an expert with a South Korean state-run think tank who did not want to be named.
+"His rise coincided with the escalation of pace in the North's missile and nuclear programmes," said an expert with a South Korean state-run think tank who did not want to be named.

 "It could very well have been as a reward for his contribution."